Dahlonega Campus Art Exhibits

 September 22 - October 20

-Born in Taiwan and immigrated to California at age 12.
-Allen received an BFA from San Jose State University and MFA from University of Notre Dame.
+Chen was born in Taiwan and immigrated to the California at the age of 12.
+He received his MFA from the University of Notre Dame.
 He was a long term artist in residence at Mendocino Art Center, Red Lodge Clay Center and Lawrence Arts Center.
-Allen was an assistant professor at Central State University from 2012~2014, and he is currently an assistant professor at University of Southern Mississippi.
+Allen Chen currently teaches at the University of Southern Mississippi in Hattisburg as an assistant professor of ceramics.

 Artist Talk & Reception: October 20, 5 p.m.